 During WW2 much of the Niemodlin city was destroyed but a German family took ownership of the castle so for the time being it was left alone.
 After WW2 Soviet soldiers used it as a base for official offices, then as a school and even at one point as a prison.

-Eventually the Niemodlin castle was sold to a private investor and it has been worked on and renovated since.
-Now it is open to public for tours, events and even houses a lot of religious and medieval artifacts.
+Eventually, the Niemodlin castle was sold to a private investor and it has been worked on and renovated since.
+Now it is open to the public for tours, events and even houses a lot of religious and medieval artifacts.